FAQ CISM

 Who will be informed about those measures?

 All personal information is bound to professional confidentiality.
-No CISM-Team member will provide information about any circumstances concerning a crewmember.
+No CISM Team member will provide information about any circumstances concerning a crew member.

 How about labor-law consequences ?